Generally about the website

-The website is written mainly from the point of view of the person who stammers (or his adviser) looking into his rights under the Equality Act/DDA, but employers and service providers dealing with people who stammer will find it useful as well and there is some content specifically for them.
+The website is written mainly from the point of view of the person who stammers (or his adviser) looking into his or her rights under the Equality Act.
+However employers and service providers dealing with people who stammer will find it useful as well and there is some content specifically for them.

-I am not unbiased on many of the issues raised, but am also conscious that the website is more useful to all concerned if it gives a rounded view.
-I have sometimes - probably often - tended to suggest how one can argue for an interpretation in favour of the person who stammers.
+I am not unbiased on many of the issues raised, but I’m also conscious that the website is more useful to all concerned if it gives a rounded view, and tries to give an accurate account of the law.
+I have sometimes – probably often – tended to suggest how one can argue for an interpretation in favour of the person who stammers.
 However, I keep within what seems to me legally plausible.
 Also I try to indicate when I do not think that the legal position is clear, at least if the uncertainty is substantial.
 Ultimately issues will have to be decided by the courts.

-I sometimes use the words "he" and "his" for people who stammer, employers and everyone else.
-I do this only for convenience, and any female people (with stammers or otherwise) or entities such as companies should please feel themselves included as well.
+I sometimes use the words “he” and “his” for people who stammer, employers and everyone else.
+I do this only for convenience, and women (who stammer or who do not) or entities such as companies should please feel themselves included as well.

-Of course I would be very interested to hear if anyone spots errors or omissions, always bearing in mind that the site does not aim to cover every detail, or anything which is out-of-date.
-I would also be very interested to hear any other comments on the website, and indeed any personal experiences of discrimination or lack of it.
+Of course I would be very interested to hear if anyone spots errors or omissions – always bearing in mind that the site does not aim to cover every detail.
+I would also be very interested to hear any other comments on the website, and any personal experiences of discrimination or lack of it.
 My email address is email@example.com.

-I started the website because so far as I knew no one had really looked at how the DDA applied to stammering and indeed whether it did apply.
-My partner and I would sometimes mention the DDA, qualifying it by saying "if it applies to stammering".
+I started the website 20 years ago because so far as I knew no one had really looked at how the Disability Discrimination Act applied to stammering, and indeed whether it did apply.
+My partner and I would sometimes mention the DDA saying “if it applies to stammering”.
 So I thought I would combine my legal background with my personal knowledge of stammering to find some answers.
 Also I was interested in writing a website on something or other, and this seemed a good topic.

 I did a major redesign of the website in 2006.
-For anyone interested in the technicalities of that, the site now uses a stylesheet, and also - for the top and sidebar on each page - SSI (server side includes) .
-Hopefully the redesign has made it easier to find one's way around the site - and the technical improvements make it much easier for me to make changes across the site without having to alter each page.
-Again design is something I keep under review.
+For anyone interested in the technicalities, the pages were still static html, but the new website used a stylesheet, and also SSI (server side includes) for the header and sidebar.
+The redesign made it easier to find one’s way around the site – and the technical improvements made it easier for me to make changes across the site without having to alter each page.